 Class updates: Occasionally the instructors, GSTs, and LAs need to send course-wide updates relating to assignment deadlines or assignment clarification.
 Such updates will be posted as a Blackboard announcement and simultaneously via email.
-Information that pertains to a single section will be communicated via your section-specific Piazza group and email.
 It is your responsibility to monitor these communication streams.